jeffqchen/Famicom-Expansion-Port-Switcher/README.md

 <img src="./pics/front_expansion.jpg" width=400>

-The expansion port on the Japanese Famicom consoles have a problem - many North American games are incompatible with the controllers connected to this port, due to the fact that this expansion port did not exist on the NES.
+The expansion ports on the Japanese Famicom consoles have a problem - many North American games are incompatible with the controllers connected to this port, due to the fact that this expansion port did not exist on the NES.

 I created the [FamiCoun](https://github.com/jeffqchen/FamiCoun-Famicom-Front-Expansion-NES-SNES-Adapter) and the [TwinDiamond](https://github.com/jeffqchen/TwinDiamond-Twin-Famicom-Expansion-to-NES-SNES-Controller-Adapter) a few years ago and both suffered from this design oversight by Nintendo.
-So it is natural for me to take matters into my own hands to fix it.
+So it is only natural for me to take matters into my own hands to fix it.

 <img src="./pics/famicoun.jpg" height=200><img src="./pics/twindiamond.jpg" height=200>